How Long Is An F1 Race?

 A Formula 1 race will usually last between an hour and 20 minutes or an hour and 40 minutes.
 This can be longer if there is a safety car period, as the cars have to slow down, or if there is a red flag where the race is delayed in which case this would extend the time limit to 2 hours.

-The maximum time an F1 race can run to is 2 hours and that’s only if the race is delayed due to there being an incident or crash on the track.
-The only exception to this is if the race is suspended and in that case due to this, the suspension period will be added to the total race time, which then it can not exceed a maximum time of 3 hours.
+The maximum time an F1 race can run is two hours and that’s only if the race is delayed due to there being an incident or crash on the track.
+The only exception to this is if the race is suspended and in that case due to this, the suspension period will be added to the total race time, which then can not exceed a maximum time of 3 hours.

 The longest F1 race in history set by duration was the 2011 Canadian Grand Prix.
 Rain delays and red flags meant that the event lasted for more than 4 hours!
 This was the race that prompted rule changes to make sure that a race wouldn’t go in this long ever again.